cityofaustin/ags-service-publisher/README.md

     - `log_dir`: allows you to override which directory is used for storing log files.
 Defaults to the `./logs` directory beneath the script's root directory.
 Alternatively, you can set the `AGS_SERVICE_PUBLISHER_LOG_DIR` environment variable to your desired directory.
+    - `report_dir`: allows you to override which directory is used for writing reports.
+Default to the `./reports` directory beneath the script's root directory.
+Alternatively, you can set the `AGS_SERVICE_PUBLISHER_REPORT_DIR` environment variable to your desired directory.
+      - Note that if the `output_filename` parameter is specified to the reporter function, it will take precedence over the `report_dir` value, unless the `output_filename` value does not include a path component, in which case the report will be placed in the `report_dir` directory and be given the `output_filename`.
+If no `output_filename` value is provided, one will be automatically generated based on the report type and the current date.

 ## TODO